Saturday Morning Forecast With Kendall Smith

 Video

-Kendall Smith is in the Bob Mills Weather Center this morning with a full forecast for Saturday and a look at the rest of the weekend.
+Kendall Smith is in the Bob Mills Weather Center with our full forecast for Saturday and what to expect this weekend.

 Keep up-to-date with everything that happens in your world.